coder/docs/images/structure.md

 ## Coder assets

-Coder inserts assets into each workspace to enable code-server, JetBrains IDEs, and the Coder CLI.
+Coder inserts static assets into each workspace, including code-server, JetBrains IDEs, and the Coder CLI.
 These assets are installed into the `/var/tmp/coder` directory of each workspace.

 You do not need to include these assets in your own custom images.
 However, when